SFDO-Tooling/CumulusCI/docs/data.md

 ### Database Mapping

-CumulusCI\'s definition format includes considerable flexibility for use cases where datasets are stored in SQL databases whose structure is not identical to the Salesforce database.
+CumulusCI's definition format includes considerable flexibility for use cases where datasets are stored in SQL databases whose structure is not identical to the Salesforce database.
 Salesforce objects may be assigned to arbitrary database tables, and Salesforce field names mapped to arbitrary columns.

-For new mappings, it\'s recommended to allow CumulusCI to use sensible defaults by specifying only the Salesforce entities.
+For new mappings, it's recommended to allow CumulusCI to use sensible defaults by specifying only the Salesforce entities.
 Legacy datasets are likely to include explicit database mappings, which would look like this for the same data model as above: